How to Create Notion Investment Tracker: Stocks, Crypto & More!

 Using Financial Modeling Prep's Free API

-If you want to use Financial Modeling Prep's free API , you need to sign up for a free account.
+To use Financial Modeling Prep's free API , you need to sign up for a free account.
 Go to site.financialmodelingprep.com/developer/docs/ and click Get my API Key here.

 After creating free account, open your dashboard where you should find your API key.